-Are you sitting at your job wondering if it is time for you to move on, or wondering if you should just stay where you are at and stick it out.
+Are you wondering if it is time to quit your job?
+Are you sitting at your job, right now, wondering if it is time for you to move on, or wondering if you should just stay where you are at and stick it out.
+Sometimes quitting your job may be the easy answer but not the right answer.
 In case you missed it you can check out my blog “6 things to consider before quitting a job you hate.”

 This was the case for me and counseling.
 Don’t get me wrong I LOVE helping people, but now I seek to do it on a more broader scale.
 Gone are the days where I seek to just sit in an office and talk one and one with people.
 Now I enjoy more writing and speaking to the masses.
 And there is nothing wrong with that.
 People are meant to evolve and people are meant to move up.
 If you lost the passion for what you are doing, it is probably a clear indicator that you need to be doing something else OR another variation of what you already do.
 Life is too short to sit around doing a job that you are not passionate about.

 In whatever position you are in you should always be seeking to grow.
 You should always want to learn more, get promoted, move into another position, get more training, more experience, more money, MORE SOMETHING.
 If the job that you are in is not offering any opportunity to make you better then you are just wasting your time in a dead in job.